Bacteria have survived billions of years growing everywhere on Earth despite being single-celled organisms.

 - This occurs during favorable conditions.

-- Here each bacteria reproduce by binary fission and the parent cell is split into two identical daughter cells.
+- Each cell undergoes binary fission, and the parent bacterial cell is split into two identical daughter cells.

 - This process involves many intermediate steps.

-- Hence we can notice that bacteria double their population every half hour.
+- Hence, one can notice that bacteria double their population every half hour.

 b) Endospores

-- During unfavorable conditions like drought, bacteria undergo spore formation.
+- During drought, excess heat, toxins, and bacteria undergo spore formation.

-- They cover themselves with a hard coat that is rigid and resistant to extreme conditions.
+- They cover themselves with a rigid hard coat that is resistant to extreme conditions.
+They stay so until favorable conditions arise.

 - When the conditions are favorable, spores break open to release bacteria.